vasilyoshev/carousel/README.md

 ## 🧠 How it Works

 ### 1) Virtualization
-- Each image gets an estimated extent (width/height) from cross-axis size and aspect ratio.
+- Each image gets an extent (width/height) from cross-axis size and aspect ratio.
 - Offsets array is built for binary-search of visible range.
-- Slice is shifted by a margin offset on the first item.
+- Only a small slice of repeated images is mounted, shifted by a margin offset.

 ### 2) Infinite Looping
-- Images repeated multiple times.
+- A minimal number of local repeats are generated automatically.
-- Centered on mid-block for maximum travel distance.
+- Carousel is centered on the mid-block for maximum travel distance.
-- Recentered ± loop length when near an edge.
+- Position is wrapped ± loop length when near an edge.

 ### 3) Smooth Kinetics
-- Wheel input mapped to main axis with gain, friction, and speed caps.
+- Wheel/drag input mapped to main axis with gain, friction, and speed caps.
 - Animator halts below threshold to stop background loops.

 ---